 Quoting the Environmental Assessment Report by RBS (2021): “Reconnaissance Energy Namibia has interpreted high resolution aeromagnetic data documenting a very deep untested Kavango basin with optimal conditions for preserving a thick interval of organic-rich marine shales in the lower portion of the Karoo supergroup.
 Reconnaissance Energy Namibia’s interpretation strongly suggests that the formational equivalents to the lower Ecca Group (Permian) will be preserved in the untested deeper portion of the Kavango basin.
 The company believes that these target sediments lie in a previously unrecognized Karoo basin along major trans-African lineaments that link NE Namibia to the better known Karoo rift basins in eastern Africa”.

 Producing hydrocarbons from shales (the Whitehill and Prince Albert Formations) would require fracking.
 ReconAfrica doesn’t have a permit for fracking and Namibia says it doesn’t allow it.
 ReconAfrica had its potential resources evaluated by an independent resource evaluator, the Sproule company.
 The Sproule report (2020), based entirely on literature, public data, and probabilistic methods, also states that these Formations are tight (i.e. would require fracking).
+But seismic and well data don’t show that the Whitehill and Albert Formations occur here, which is in line with existing literature.

 Note that the founder of ReconAfrica, mr Craig Steinke and one of the senior geologists, mr Nick Steinsberger both made a name in unconventional (tight, fracked) hydrocarbon production.
 And Jim Granath himself wrote at least two papers building the case for unconventional hydrocarbon development in Southern Africa.